Ghostbusters: Development

 Reitman met with Aykroyd at Art's Delicatessen in Studio City, Los Angeles, and explained that his concept would be impossible to make.
 He suggested that setting it entirely on Earth would make the extraordinary elements funnier, and that focusing on realism from the beginning would make the Marshmallow Man more believable by the end.
 He also wanted to portray the Ghostbusters' origins before starting their business: "This was beginning of the 1980s—everyone was going into business".
 After the meeting, they met Harold Ramis at Burbank Studios.
 Reitman had worked with Ramis on previous films and believed he could better execute the tone he intended for the script than Aykroyd.
 He also felt Ramis should play a Ghostbuster.
 After reading the script, Ramis joined the project immediately.

 Although the script required considerable changes, Reitman pitched the film to Columbia Pictures executive Frank Price in March 1983.
 Price found the concept funny, but was unsure of the project, as comedies were seen to have limited profitability.
 He said the film would take a big budget due to its special effects and popular cast.
 Reitman reportedly said they could work with $25–30 million; varying figures have been cited.
 Price agreed, as long as the film could be released by June 1984.
 Reitman later admitted he made up the figure, basing it on three times the budget for Stripes, which seemed "reasonable".
 This left 13 months to complete the film, with no finished script, effects studio, or filming start date.
 Reitman hired his previous collaborators Joe Medjuck and Michael C. Gross as associate producers.
 Columbia's CEO Fay Vincent sent his lawyer Dick Gallop to Los Angeles to convince Price not to pursue the film, but Price disagreed.
 Gallop returned to the head office to report that Price was "out of control".

-As the title "Ghostbusters" was legally restricted by the 1970s children's show The Ghost Busters, owned by Universal Studios, several alternatives titles were considered, including "Ghoststoppers", "Ghostbreakers", and "Ghostsmashers".
+As the title "Ghostbusters" was legally restricted by the 1970s children's show The Ghost Busters, owned by Universal Studios, several alternative titles were considered, including "Ghoststoppers", "Ghostbreakers", and "Ghostsmashers".
 Price parted ways with Columbia early in Ghostbusters' production and became head of Universal Pictures, at which point he sold Columbia the title for $500,000 plus 1% of the film's profits.
-Given Hollywood's accounting practices—a method used by studios to artificially inflate a film's production costs to limit royalty or tax payouts—the film technically never made a profit for Universal to be owed a payment.
+Given Hollywood's accounting practices—used by studios to artificially inflate a film's production costs to limit royalty or tax payouts—the film technically never made a profit for Universal to be owed a payment.